PluralKit/PluralKit/docs/content/user-guide.md

 ### Querying message information
 If you want information about a proxied message (eg. for moderation reasons), you can query the message for its sender account, system, member, etc.

-Either you can react to the message itself with the ❔ or ❓ emoji, which will DM you information about the message in question, or you can use the `pk;message` command followed by [the message's ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
+Either you can react to the message itself with the :grey_question: or :question: emoji, which will DM you information about the message in question, or you can use the `pk;message` command followed by [the message's ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).

 ### Pinging a specific user
-If you'd like to "ping" the account behind a proxied message without having to query the message and ping them yourself, you can react to the message with the 🔔 or ❗ emoji, and PluralKit will ping the relevant member and account in the same channel on your behalf with a link to the message you reacted to.
+If you'd like to "ping" the account behind a proxied message without having to query the message and ping them yourself, you can react to the message with the :bell: or :exclamation: emoji (or even :ping_pong:), and PluralKit will ping the relevant member and account in the same channel on your behalf with a link to the message you reacted to.

 ### Disabling proxying on a per-server basis